Serpukhov: Climate

-The height of snow cover in open spaces is on average 38cm.
+The height of snow cover in open spaces is on average 38 cm.
 In lowered and forested places the height of snow cover is much higher than specified, and it comes off later.
 The highest height of the snow cover reaches in March.
 The timing of the formation of a stable snow cover, as well as the timing of its appearance and convergence, vary greatly from year to year depending on the nature of the weather.

-Ecological condition

-As a result of emissions of harmful substances into the atmosphere by the city's industrial enterprises, the level of air pollution in Serpukhov is often higher than the established standards.
-Urban transport infrastructure is struggling to cope with congestion during peak hours.